starblue/pixelfoo-apps/README.txt

+cnoise - colored noise, sets random pixels in selected colors
+    paramater is not used yet

 bimood - color cycling mood lamp with two complementary colors
     parameter is the seconds for one cycle through the colors